oceanprotocol/pdr-backend/READMEs/agent-deployer.md

 # Agent Deployment Tool

-Agent Deployment Tool is a streamlined command-line utility designed for efficiently generating and managing Predictoor agent deployments.
+`deployer` is a streamlined command-line utility designed for efficiently generating and managing Predictoor agent deployments.

 ## Usage